-Mr. Tom Bowen developed the Bowen Technique in Geelong, Victoria.
-After serving in World War II, Mr. Bowen became interested in ways of alleviating human suffering.
-He noticed that when he made certain moves on a body, it had particular effects (see Treatments for more detail).
-Mr. Bowen developed the technique without training in any health care field: he claimed that the work was simply a gift from God.
-He developed the system as it is today and eventually opened his clinic full time.
-The 1975 Victorian Government inquiry into alternative health care professionals cited Mr. Bowen as seeing some 13,000 patients per year (as assessed over a 27 week period).
+Tom Bowen developed the Bowen Technique in Geelong, Victoria.
+After serving in World War II, he became interested in ways of alleviating human suffering.
+His inspiration and original insights into the body he claimed were a gift from God.
+He developed the system as it is today through relentless self-study and refinement of the technique.
+The 1975 Victorian Government inquiry into alternative health care professionals cited Mr. Bowen as seeing some 13,000 patients per year.

 In 2005 the first government accredited Bowen courses became available - a Certificate IV in Bowen Therapy and a Diploma in Bowen Therapy.
 The Certificate IV in Bowen Therapy is now the minimum requirement to be a full member of the Bowen Association of Australia.
-Members are required to undergo regular continuing education and refresher courses and maintain a current first aid certificate.
+Members are required to undergo regular continuing education and refresher courses, maintain a current first aid certificate and professional indemnity insurance.